Rangewell

 A buyer contribution – The management team is usually required to introduce personal funds, and funding companies consider it a measure of the team’s committed to the transaction.
 Managers may raise the funds by selling off assets or getting a second mortgage on their home.

 Borrowing – lenders may provide Unsecured Loans, repayable over three to five years, to support MBOs.
-A larger scale of lending and a longer-term solution may be provided by a Secured Loan, with the security provided by other business assets.
+A larger scale of MBO finance and a longer-term solution may be provided by a Secured Loan, with the security provided by other business assets.

 Private Equity – Private Equity firms usually want liquidity after 3 to 6 years.
 Their funding often includes stipulations about how the company must be run and may include financial and other objectives.